A Gem of Italy: Tenera Ascolana Olive

 Dominick Cerrone, owner of Good Mansion Wines,toured the L’Olio Tenero olive press house, Frantoio Angelini, with 4th generation owner Alessandro.
 This is where the olives are cleaned, with leaves and branches removed.

 The Good Mansion Difference

-- L’OlioTenero extra virgin olive oil.
+3. L’OlioTenero extra virgin olive oil.
 The pride and joy of Ascoli Piceno.
-This spectacular monocultivar olive oil is made from 100% Ascolana Tenera olives.
+Our farmers make this spectacular monocultivar olive oil from 100% Ascolana Tenera olives.
 The fruit is pressed within eight hours of harvest to ensure the highest possible quality.
-Intense fruity notes of sun-dried tomato are followed by a brilliant herbaceous spiciness from its high polyphenol level, with excellent bitterness.
+Intense fruity notes of sun-dried tomato join with a brilliant herbaceous spiciness from its high polyphenol level, plus just a touch of excellent bitterness.
 Thanks to world renowned olive oil expert Dottore Leonardo Seghetti, this Gambero Rosso three leaf olive oil is the highest expression of the ancient ascolana tenera olive.

 This video shows how Monica makes our olive all’ascolana 100% by hand, from pitting to breading.
 The perfect antipasto!